tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 08-.md

 ```
 * the specifier means "at least as long as"
 * so in the above example, the return value expires with the shortest lived parameter
+	* i.e. the *concrete* lifetime that the compiler uses will be the shortest
 * the specifiers do not change the lifetime of the values
 * rather they specify a contract that the compiler can enforce
 * Annotations go in the signature, not the body, making them part of the function's contract
+* Explicit lifetimes allow the compiler to more precisely point out and describe the error
+	* even where implicit lifetimes are possible, the eventual error may be elsewhere
 *